 Furniture Polish

 Some common furniture polishes contain dangerous chemicals, that are eye and skin irritants, carcinogens and flammable.
-Not to toot our own horn here, but our wood polishes are free from these chemical irritants.
+Our sustainably sourced wood polish and cleaners are free from chemical irritants.

 Antibacterial Soaps